AnacletoLAB/grape/README.rst

 The `Ensmallen`_ library supports (un)directed (un)weighted (multi)graphs with both node types and edge types.

 Specifically, the nodes can be provided with one or more node types from a node list, with the multiple node types separated by an arbitrary symbol.
+Currently any given edge can have only an edge type assigned to it.
+There can be an arbitrary number of edges between any two given nodes.

 In the example provided below, the node list is a TSV and the symbol used to separate the node types is a pipe (:code:`|`).